Schmiddo/torchpcl/README.md

 ## Behavior

 - Geometry supports float32 and float64 on CPU and CUDA.
+- Neighbor candidate selection uses float32 coordinates for both input dtypes.
+  Returned squared distances use the input dtype, so float64 inputs retain float64 distance evaluation but not float64 candidate selection.
 - Paired inputs must have identical dtype, device, and batch size.
 - Procrustes alignment, transforms, voxel reductions, and gathered metric distances support autograd.
 Search indices are discrete; normals and ICP are inference-only.
-- CPU and CUDA may choose different indices for exact distance ties.
+- CPU and CUDA may choose different indices when float32 search distances tie.
 - Empty batch entries are supported by storage, transforms, voxelization, and search queries.
 Metrics and registration reject empty cloud pairs.
-- Multi-cloud batches currently use exact brute-force search; BVH indexing currently supports a single reference cloud.
+- Multi-cloud batches currently use brute-force search; BVH indexing currently supports a single reference cloud.

 ## Development